riktimmers/pcl_custom_functions/README.md

 # pcl_custom_functions
-Some custom implementations of the Point Cloud Library functions that run faster.
+Some custom implementations of the Point Cloud Library functions that run faster then the default PCL implementation.

 Tested with PCL-1.10 under Ubuntu 20.04.
 ```